 - Cannabis is unlikely to have any effect on muscle protein synthesis.
 That is the process that ensures that proteins from food are converted into muscle tissue.

-- Cannabis has anti-inflammatory properties, that’s for sure.
+- What we do know is that cannabis has anti-inflammatory properties.
 But it is unclear whether this affects the muscles.

 Because smoking cannabis can relieve muscle pain for a while, it is easier to start a new workout.
 In that regard, cannabis can help if you maintain a rigorous fitness schedule.